devcode1981/File-Provider-Storage/doc/vagrant.md

 Clone the GDK to you local machine.
 Enter that directory.

-Vagrant will use the `Vagrantfile` and other configuration files to perpare your container.
+Vagrant will use the `Vagrantfile` and other configuration files to prepare your container.

 ## Vagrant setup